-In January of 1947, novelist Raymond Chandler wrote the following letter to the editor of The Atlantic Monthly, Edward Weeks, with regard to the title of a piece he had written for the magazine — a piece which, incidentally, was published the next year, titled, "Oscar Night in Hollywood."
-The greatest part of this letter, however—a wonderfully lyrical message to be passed on by Weeks to the publication's proofreader—which has since become the one of Chandler’s most famous quotes.
+In January of 1947, renowned novelist Raymond Chandler wrote a letter to the editor of The Atlantic Monthly, Edward Weeks, primarily with regard to the title of a piece he had written for the magazine which was ultimately published the next year, titled, "Oscar Night in Hollywood."
+It is the latter half of this letter, however—a wonderfully lyrical message to be passed on by Weeks to the publication's proofreader—which has since become the one of Chandler’s most famous quotes.
 Indeed, Edward Weeks did pass on the message, to a copy editor named Margaret Mutch.
 She then wrote a letter to Chandler, to which Chandler responded with the delightful poem also shown here.

 6005 Camino de la Costa